 But, the best way to make the best selection is after conforming local regulation that is applicable in your area.
 The regulation might refer to one of them.
 As the consequence, you have to follow that regulation too.

 Here are five references that you get the idea in determining MSDS update frequency.

 MSDS updating frequency is every 3 years or when significant new data is available before 3 years elapsed.

-This means that revised MSDS must be available if there is change in hazard classification of the substance.
+This means that revised MSDS must be available if there is a change in hazard classification of the substance.
 Or if there is a change in method of handling, storing or personal protection against its hazard.

 If there is a significant new data, the supplier must update the MSDS within 90 days.

 And if you purchase the product within that period, then your supplier must inform you the available new information.
-Then the supplier must inform you when new revision is available.
+Then the supplier must inform you when a new revision is available.

 Australian Workplace Health and Safety (WHS)